 The country's Industry Risk profile is generally unattractive.
-Iran scores badly for liberalisation levels, financing, the transparency of the tendering process, as well as the poor outlook for the renewables sector.
+Iran scores badly for liberalisation levels, financing, the transparency of the tendering process and the outlook for the renewables sector.
 Weaknesses in these areas create much uncertainty for private firms and are likely to hinder the propensity of the private sector to contribute to growth.